-FCSIC is authorized to provide assistance to System institutions to prevent default, restore normal operations, and facilitate mergers or consolidations.
-At present, no assistance agreements are outstanding.
+FCSIC is authorized to provide assistance to troubled System banks and associations to prevent default, restore normal operations, and facilitate mergers or consolidations.
+In 2016, no institution received assistance.
 If a System institution were to need financial assistance, we would first have to ensure that the proposed assistance is the least costly means for resolving the institution's problems.
-By law, we may not provide financial assistance if the cost of liquidation is lower than providing assistance.
+By law, we may not provide financial assistance if the cost of liquidation is lower than the cost of providing assistance.